How to conduct

-Part One of our ‘Guide to conducting a successful and compliant Resident Labour Market Test’
+Part 1 of ‘Your guide to conducting a successful and compliant Resident Labour Market Test’

 The Resident Labour Market Test (RLMT) is a key component of the recruitment process for Tier 2 migrant staff and ensuring that each RLMT is correctly conducted should be a top priority.

 When looking to recruit an overseas national for a UK role via the Tier 2 (General) immigration route, it is necessary for employers to first prove that an appropriate candidate cannot be found within the resident UK labour market.
 In most cases this must be done via an RLMT which involves advertising the role in the UK for a set period of time and assessing all candidates equally.